-Of course, nonstandard units are used all the time for special purposes.
-If those non-standard units are decided on by the nature of the system being studied, then they are often called natural units.
-For example, in astronomy, the Sun's mass is a natural unit for measuring stellar masses.
+Of course, special units are used all the time for special purposes.
+For example, in astronomy, the Sun's mass is a convenient unit for measuring stellar masses.
 This use is mainly for thinking about stellar masses.
 For calculations, one almost always uses an SI mass unit, the kilogram or (if you are astronomer) the gram.
-In fact, many nonstandard or natural units are used primarily for convenience in thinking about quantities.
+In fact, many special units are used primarily for convenience in thinking about quantities.

 There are non-SI conventional unit systems, but mostly they have fallen out of general or primary use.
 The great exception is that for everyday and many commercial purposes, the US uses United States Customary System which in the US we usually call British units since they are approximately the units the British used to use (Wikipedia: United States customary units).
-You know about these-feet, furlongs, hogsheads, and so on.
-Almost no one else in the world uses British (or British-like) units for standard units anymore.
-However, Liberia and Myanmar apparently still use them as their standard units (Wikipedia: International System of Units).
+You know about these-feet, furlongs, hogsheads and so on.
+Almost no one else in the world uses British (or British-like) units anymore, except for minor purposes.
+However, Liberia and Myanmar apparently still use them as their primary units (Wikipedia: International System of Units).

 Actually, the US is supposedly abandoning British units for SI-a process called metrication.
-The Omnibus Trade and Competitiveness Act of 1988 says that the United States government designates the SI system as "the preferred system of weights and measures for U.S. trade and commerce".
+The Omnibus Trade and Competitiveness Act of 1988, says that the United States government designates the metric system of measurement as "the preferred system of weights and measures for U.S. trade and commerce".
 But the metrication process is proceeding so slowly that to most folks it seems a whole lot like no progress at all.